- the limit of the sequence of partial sums of a given infinite series.

 WORDS THAT MAY BE CONFUSED WITH sumsome, sum

-Definition for sum (2 of 3)
+Other definitions for sum (2 of 3)

-Definition for sum (3 of 3)
+Other definitions for sum (3 of 3)

 British Dictionary definitions for sum (1 of 2)